Making homemade bath bombs is tricky but how to make bath bombs give out the iconic powerful fizz is trickier.

-It may take a knack to create a ball of fun that fizzes impressively but we assure you that it’s achievable.
+It may take a knack to create a ball of fun that fizzes impressively but it’s achievable.
 While other ingredients may impede the fizzing action, a bath bomb is going to end up in people’s baths so it's still best to curate quality and natural ingredients to add in the mixture.
 How to make a bath bomb that wows your customers with its fizzing without setting aside other organic ingredients just needs the proper consistency and correct proportion of citric acid to baking soda while putting careful thought on the percentage of your ingredients.

 Typically, just adding more citric acid will easily solve the problem but another not-so-secret tip is trial and error.
 Practice, practice, practice.
 Don’t be afraid to experiment until you get the level of fizz that you desire for your ball of bliss.